Maintenance automation

 Status changes

-Automation may propose a status change, but clients should not silently mark a pack ready unless the owner policy allows it.
+Automation MAY propose a status change.
+Clients MUST NOT silently mark a pack ready unless owner policy allows it.

 Recommended policy: